-The people affected by the decision are the parents/carers, pupils and staff of Malpas Church in Wales Primary School and young families within the Malpas ward.
-Teachers and staff at Malpas Park Primary School could be affected if the proposal has an impact on pupil numbers at that school.
+The people affected by the decision are the parents/carers, pupils and staff of Tredegar Park Primary School and young families within the Tredegar Park & Marshfield ward.

-The FSM and EAL figures for the school indicate the school community is not economically disadvantaged and the vast majority speak English as a first language.
-The Black, Asian and Minority Ethnic figures for the school community have increased over the past 5 years but the figures indicate the school communities are predominantly of White-British ethnicity.
+The FSM and EAL figures for the school indicate the school community has a relatively high proportion of low-income households and the vast majority speak English as a first language.
+The Black, Asian and Minority Ethnic figures for the school community have slightly increased over the past 5 years but the figures indicate the school community is predominantly of White-British ethnicity.

-Pupils attending Malpas Church in Wales Primary School and school staff are key stakeholders in this proposal as they may see changes to their class structures.
-There are currently 281 pupils on roll at Malpas Church in Wales Primary School in Reception - Year 6 classes.
+Pupils attending Tredegar Park Primary School and school staff are key stakeholders in this proposal as they may see changes to their class structures.
+There are currently 372 pupils on roll at Tredegar Park Primary School in Reception - Year 6 classes.
 The table below shows the total pupil numbers at the school broken down by year group.